-Only members of staff who have undertaken certified Administration of Medications training are permitted to administer medication(s) to children.
-This training can be undertaken as an online module, providing the certification awarded is part of a recognised and accredited body.
-The administration of long-term medications will be logged on a MAR chart and stored securely with pupil medical information.
+Only members of staff who have completed the certified Administration of Medications training are permitted to administer medication(s) to children.
+This training can be undertaken as an online module, providing the certificate awarded is from a recognised and accredited body and certification clearly states staff are competent to administer medication (and NOT only awareness of administering medication).
+The administration of long-term medications will be logged on a record chart and stored securely with pupil medical information.